 Subtitles and Transcript

-00:11 I want you to imagine two couples in the middle of 1979 on the exact same day, at the exact same moment, each conceiving a baby -- okay?
+0:11 I want you to imagine two couples in the middle of 1979 on the exact same day, at the exact same moment, each conceiving a baby, OK?
 So two couples each conceiving one baby.
-Now I don't want you to spend too much time imagining the conception, because if you spend all that time imagining that conception, you're not going to listen to me.
-So just imagine that for a moment.
+Now I don't want you to spend too much time imagining the conception, because if you do, you're not going to listen to me, so just imagine that for a moment.
 And in this scenario, I want to imagine that, in one case, the sperm is carrying a Y chromosome, meeting that X chromosome of the egg.
 And in the other case, the sperm is carrying an X chromosome, meeting the X chromosome of the egg.
 Both are viable; both take off.
 We'll come back to these people later.

-01:52 Intersex comes in a lot of different forms.
+1:52 Intersex comes in a lot of different forms.
 I'll just give you a few examples of the types of ways you can have sex that isn't standard for male or female.
 So in one instance, you can have somebody who has an XY chromosomal basis, and that SRY gene on the Y chromosome tells the proto-gonads, which we all have in the fetal life, to become testes.
-And so in the fetal life the testes are pumping out testosterone.
+So in the fetal life, those testes are pumping out testosterone.
 But because this individual lacks receptors to hear that testosterone, the body doesn't react to the testosterone.
 And this is a syndrome called androgen insensitivity syndrome.
 So lots of levels of testosterone, but no reaction to it.
 As a consequence, the body develops more along the female typical path.
 When the child is born, she looks like a girl.
-She is a girl.
-She is raised as a girl.
+She is a girl, she is raised as a girl.
 And it's often not until she hits puberty and she's growing and developing breasts, but she's not getting her period, that somebody figures out something's up here.
-And they do some tests and figure out that, instead of having ovaries inside and a uterus, she actually has testes inside, and she has a Y chromosome.
+And they do some tests and figure out that, instead of having ovaries inside and a uterus, she has testes inside, and she has a Y chromosome.

-05:33 So we have a lot of very romantic ideas in our culture about individualism.
+5:33 So we have a lot of very romantic ideas in our culture about individualism.
 And our nation's really founded on a very romantic concept of individualism.
-Well you can imagine how startling then it is when you have children that are born who are two people inside of one body.
-Where I ran into the most heat from this most recently was last year the South African runner, Caster Semenya, had her sex called into question at the International Games in Berlin.
+You can imagine how startling then it is when you have children who are born who are two people inside of one body.
+Where I ran into the most heat from this most recently was last year when South African runner, Caster Semenya, had her sex called into question at the International Games in Berlin.
 I had a lot of journalists calling me, asking me, "Which is the test they're going to run that will tell us whether or not Caster Semenya is male or female?"
 And I had to explain to the journalists there isn't such a test.

-06:09 In fact, we now know that sex is complicated enough that we have to admit nature doesn't draw the line for us between male and female, or between male and intersex and female and intersex; we actually draw that line on nature.
-So what we have is a sort of situation where the farther our science goes, the more we have to admit to ourselves that these categories that we thought of as stable anatomical categories that mapped very simply to stable identity categories are a lot more fuzzy than we thought.
+6:09 In fact, we now know that sex is complicated enough that we have to admit: Nature doesn't draw the line for us between male and female, or between male and intersex and female and intersex; we actually draw that line on nature.
+So what we have is a sort of situation where the farther our science goes, the more we have to admit to ourselves that these categories that we thought of as stable anatomical categories, that mapped very simply to stable identity categories are a lot more fuzzy than we thought.
 And it's not just in terms of sex.
 It's also in terms of race, which turns out to be vastly more complicated than our terminology has allowed.

-06:48 As we look, we get into all sorts of uncomfortable areas.
+6:48 As we look, we get into all sorts of uncomfortable areas.
 We look, for example, about the fact that we share at least 95 percent of our DNA with chimpanzees.
-What are we to make of the fact that we differ from them only really by a few nucleotides?
-And as we get farther and farther with our science, we get more and more into a discomforted zone where we have to acknowledge that the simplistic categories we've had are probably overly simplistic.
+What are we to make of the fact that we differ from them only, really, by a few nucleotides?
+And as we get farther and farther with our science, we get more and more into a discomforted zone, where we have to acknowledge that the simplistic categories we've had are probably overly simplistic.

-10:50 So what happened years afterward?
-What happened was women, for example, who wanted the right to vote, took the Founding Fathers' concept of anatomical commonality being more important than anatomical difference and said, "The fact that we have a uterus and ovaries is not significant enough in terms of a difference to mean that we shouldn't have the right to vote, the right to full citizenship, the right to own property, etc., etc." And women successfully argued that.
-Next came the successful Civil Rights movement, where we found people like Sojourner Truth talking about, "Ain't I a woman?"
-We find men on the marching lines of the Civil Rights movement saying, "I am a man."
+10:51 So what happened years afterwards?
+What happened was women, for example, who wanted the right to vote, took the Founding Fathers' concept of anatomical commonality being more important than anatomical difference and said, "The fact that we have a uterus and ovaries is not significant enough in terms of a difference to mean that we shouldn't have the right to vote, the right to full citizenship, the right to own property, etc." And women successfully argued that.
+Next came the successful Civil Rights Movement, where we found people like Sojourner Truth talking about, "Ain't I a woman?"
+We find men on the marching lines of the Civil Rights Movement saying, "I am a man."
 Again, people of color appealing to a commonality of anatomy over a difference of anatomy, again, successfully.
 We see the same thing with the disability rights movement.

 11:38 The problem is, of course, that, as we begin to look at all that commonality, we have to begin to question why we maintain certain divisions.
-Now mind you, I want to maintain some divisions, anatomically, in our culture.
+Mind you, I want to maintain some divisions, anatomically, in our culture.
 For example, I don't want to give a fish the same rights as a human.
 I don't want to say we give up entirely on anatomy.
-I don't want to say five-year-olds should be allowed to consent to sex or consent to marry.
+I don't want to say a five-year-old should be allowed to consent to sex or consent to marry.
 So there are some anatomical divisions that make sense to me and that I think we should retain.
-But the challenge is trying to figure out which ones they are and why do we retain them and do they have meaning.
+But the challenge is trying to figure out which ones they are and why do we retain them, and do they have meaning.

 12:12 So let's go back to those two beings conceived at the beginning of this talk.
 We have two beings, both conceived in the middle of 1979 on the exact same day.
 Let's imagine one of them, Mary, is born three months prematurely, so she's born on June 1, 1980.
 Henry, by contrast, is born at term, so he's born on March 1, 1980.
 Simply by virtue of the fact that Mary was born prematurely three months, she comes into all sorts of rights three months earlier than Henry does -- the right to consent to sex, the right to vote, the right to drink.
 Henry has to wait for all of that, not because he's actually any different in age, biologically, except in terms of when he was born.

-13:20 So we have these anatomical categories that persist that are in many ways problematic and questionable.
+13:20 So we have these anatomical categories that persist, that are in many ways problematic and questionable.
 And the question to me becomes: What do we do, as our science gets to be so good in looking at anatomy, that we reach the point where we have to admit that a democracy that's been based on anatomy might start falling apart?
-I don't want to give up the science, but at the same time it kind of feels sometimes like the science is coming out from under us.
+I don't want to give up the science, but at the same time, it feels sometimes like the science is coming out from under us.
 So where do we go?
-It seems like what happens in our culture is a sort of pragmatic attitude: "Well, we have to draw the line somewhere, so we will draw the line somewhere."
+It seems like what happens in our culture is a sort of pragmatic attitude: "We have to draw the line somewhere, so we will draw the line somewhere."
 But a lot of people get stuck in a very strange position.

-14:00 So for example, Texas has at one point decided that what it means to marry a man is to mean that you don't have a Y chromosome, and what it means to marry a woman means you do have a Y chromosome.
-Now in practice they don't actually test people for their chromosomes.
+14:01 So for example, Texas has at one point decided that what it means to marry a man is to mean that you don't have a Y chromosome, and what it means to marry a woman means you have a Y chromosome.
+In practice they don't test people for their chromosomes.
 But this is also very bizarre, because of the story I told you at the beginning about androgen insensitivity syndrome.

 15:23 What I do know is that it seems to be really important to think about the idea of the United States being in the lead of thinking about this issue of democracy.
 We've done a really good job struggling with democracy, and I think we would do a good job in the future.
 We don't have a situation that Iran has, for example, where a man who's sexually attracted to other men is liable to be murdered, unless he's willing to submit to a sex change, in which case he's allowed to live.

-16:25 Well, just to close, I want to suggest to you that I've been talking a lot about the fathers.
+16:25 Well, just to close, I want to suggest to you that I've been talking a lot about the Fathers.
 And I want to think about the possibilities of what democracy might look like, or might have looked like, if we had more involved the mothers.
 And I want to say something a little bit radical for a feminist, and that is that I think that there may be different kinds of insights that can come from different kinds of anatomies, particularly when we have people thinking in groups.
-Now for years, because I've been interested in intersex, I've also been interested in sex difference research.
-And one of the things that I've been really interested in is looking at the differences between males and females in terms of the way they think and operate in the world.
-And what we know from cross-cultural studies is that females, on average -- not everyone, but on average -- are more inclined to be very attentive to complex social relations and to taking care of people who are basically vulnerable within the group.
-And so if we think about that, we have an interesting situation on our hands.
+For years, because I've been interested in intersex, I've also been interested in sex-difference research.
+And one of the things that I've been interested in is looking at the differences between males and females in terms of the way they think and operate in the world.
+And what we know from cross-cultural studies is that females, on average -- not everyone, but on average -- are more inclined to be very attentive to complex social relations and to taking care of people who are, basically, vulnerable within the group.
+And so if we think about that, we have an interesting situation in hands.

-17:22 Years ago, when I was in graduate school, one of my graduate advisers who knew I was interested in feminism -- I considered myself a feminist, as I still do -- asked a really strange question.
+17:22 Years ago, when I was in graduate school, one of my graduate advisors who knew I was interested in feminism -- I considered myself a feminist, as I still do, asked a really strange question.
 He said, "Tell me what's feminine about feminism."
-And I thought, "Well that's the dumbest question I've ever heard.
+And I thought, "Well, that's the dumbest question I've ever heard.
 Feminism is all about undoing stereotypes about gender, so there's nothing feminine about feminism."
 But the more I thought about his question, the more I thought there might be something feminine about feminism.
-That is to say, there might be something, on average, different about female brains from male brains that makes us more attentive to deeply complex social relationships and more attentive to taking care of the vulnerable.
+That is to say, there might be something, on average, different about female brains from male brains that makes us more attentive to deeply complex social relationships, and more attentive to taking care of the vulnerable.

 18:34 Thank you.